blorente/naylang-documentation/src/appendixB.md

 Author
 -------
-**Note:** the process described in this Appendix was originally devised by Álvaro Bermejo, who published it under the MIT license in 2017.
+**Note:** the process described in this Appendix was devised by Álvaro Bermejo, who published it under the MIT license in 2017 [@persimmon].

 Process